wanghuacan/rebuttal/rebuttle.md

 Thank you for raising this insightful question about **multi-language project** (such as C++, Java) extensibility.

+First, we apologize for the somewhat misleading description in the paper.
+In fact, we do not exclude operating on other types of files; all types of files are parsed for tree-based structure construction; we only emphasized “Python files” because the graph construction for file content is currently focused on them—this is simply because our selected repositories are all Python/PyTorch-based, and the tasks themselves are in the machine learning domain.
+However, this restriction can be easily and seamlessly removed, as it is not fundamental to our approach.

-Our approach is designed to be **language-agnostic** and easily extensible to other programming languages.
+Second, our approach is designed to be **language-agnostic** and **can readily extend to additional programming languages**.
 Here we clarify the design principles and extensibility:

 #### 1. Language-Agnostic Architecture